A strategic position at the heart of Europe

 Foreign Direct Investments

-In 2021, Bourgogne-Franche-Comté remains one of the top French regions for FDI (Foreign Direct Investments): with 117 projects from foreign companies and an increase of 29% compared to 2020, Bourgogne-Franche-Comté consolidates its 6th place and confirms its attractiveness for receiving foreign investments.
+Bourgogne-Franche-Comté remained among the top French regions for Direct Foreign Investment in 2021: with 117 foreign business projects and an increase of 29% compared with 2020, Bourgogne-Franche-Comté reinforced its 6th place and confirmed its appeal for foreign investment.

-More remarkably, it ranks 3rd in terms of regional distribution of projects in production.
-This year, the automotive sector occupies a central place in regional investments.
-The automotive sector is the first sector to receive jobs.
-The Bourgogne-Franche-Comté region hosts 14% of the total foreign investment in the automotive and equipment manufacturers sector.
-Even more remarkable, the region ranks 3rd in terms of regional distribution of projects in production.
+Even more remarkable is its 3rd position in terms of the regional distribution of production projects.
+This year, the automotive sector occupies a central position in regional investment.
+The automotive industry is the number one sector in providing jobs.
+Bourgogne-Franche-Comté Region receives 14% of the total foreign investment in the automotive construction and parts manufacturing sector.
+Even more remarkable is the region’s 3rd position in terms of the regional distribution of production projects.

 A region of industrial excellence

-– Burgundy-Franche-Comté is the leading region in terms of the weight of industrial employees in the total number of employees (almost 1 in 5 employees work in industry)
+– Bourgogne-Franche-Comté is the top region for the number of industrial and salaried employees (approximately 1 employee in 5 works in industry)

-– 1st region for private investment in R&D (weight of expenditure by private companies)
+– 1st region for private investment in R&D (amount of expenditure by private companies)

 – 16,100 industrial establishments

-The Bourgogne-Franche-Comté region also stands out thanks to its efficient and responsive ecosystem:
+Bourgogne-Franche-Comté region also stands out for its efficient and reactive ecosystem:

 – 5 competitiveness clusters